nadi726/metronome-app/README.md

 Afterwards, follow platform-specific instructions:

-## For pc
+### For computer
 Install required packages: `pip install -r requirements.txt`

+To use, run main.py from the main project folder.
-## For android
+### For android

 *Note: the metronome feature might not function correctly*

-You have 2 options:
-1. Install the apk found in the android folder (might not be the latest version).
-2. Build it yourself using buildozer:

 *Optional: make a virtual env for building named build*

+Build it yourself using buildozer(only available for linux):

 install buildozer and dependencies.

 move buildozer.spec from android folder to main folder.

 Run  `buildozer android debug deploy` from terminal in main project directory.

-# How to use

-Run main.py from the main project folder(the one containing this readme).

 # Credits